tamaralsh/Staff-Management-System-GROUP-48/README.md

 1. Create a new employee with employee ID, name, age, role and salary.
 2. Search for and delete and employee via their ID, name, age or role.
 3. Fire an employee.
-4. Edit the details of an existing employee
+4. Edit the details of an existing employee.
-5. Search for all the employees with a salary higher than or lower than a user input. (only employees with full access can do this)
+5. Search for all the employees with a salary higher than or lower than a user input (only employees with full access can do this).
 6. Allow adding user-defined attributes, the value of a new attribute of the existing employee should be empty or undefined.

 ### Additional Features
-1. Show a key performance indicator (KPI) leader board (Sorted by weighted score)
+1. Show a key performance indicator (KPI) leader board (Sorted by weighted score).
-2. Use of a user ID and password system (to protect sensitive information)
+2. Use of a user ID and password system (to protect sensitive information).
-3. Export all the employee information after updates to a local text file (.txt)
+3. Export all the employee information after updates to a local text file (.txt).
 4. Show extra employee information such as length of time at the company, date of birth, atttendance and work/education history.

 ## Assumptions